yracine/device-type.myautomatic/README.md

 - Edit the preferences by clicking on 'edit' (middle of the page)
 - Set the homeAddress parameter to your zipcode or street name (minimum information for presence detection)
 - Set the trace input parameter to true (for debugging purposes only)
-- Edit the localFuelCostPerVolUnit parameter to reflect the local fuel cost per gallon/liter
+- Edit the localFuelCostPerVolUnit parameter to reflect your local fuel cost per gallon/liter
 - Save the changes by clicking 'Save' at the bottom.

  You only need to edit the above parameters